ChowWaiTin/Learning-and-Testing-with-Github/README.md

 1. Fetching And Pulling From Main Branch
 2. Creating Local Branches
-3. Modifications, Staging and Commiting In Different Branches
+3. Modifications, Staging and Committing In Different Branches
 4. Fetching And Pulling From Main Branch
 5. Merging Repositories
 6. Handling Merge Conflicts